LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins

-A plugin service could exploit the workflow of multipart user requests, where multiple plugins interact with each to resolve the user request.
-For example, an adversarial plugin could include altered data or a malicious payload in response that will be sent as an input to another plugin.
+\textbf{Exploit multipart prompts.} A plugin service could exploit the workflow of multipart user requests, where several plugins interact with each other to resolve a user request.
+For example, a plugin could include altered data or a malicious payload in response that will be sent as an input to another plugin.